 6. Drink A Real Mojito

 No mojito will ever compare to the mojitos in Cuba!
-Warning 1 mojitos turns into 2 mojitos really fast they are that addicting especially at $2 a mojito.
+Warning 1 mojitos easily turns into 2 mojitos really fast they are that addicting especially at $2 a mojito.

 7. Visit Hotel Nacional de Cuba